openfun/potsie/README.md

 After a few seconds, the application should be running at [localhost:3000](http://localhost:3000).
 Default admin credentials are `admin:pass`.
+If you want to see the provisionned dashboards, connect with the user `teacher:funfunfun`.
 Once logged in, running grafana instance should be provisioned with all dashboards versioned in this repository.

 ## Developer guide